Johnny Walker (fighter)

 Walker Johnny Silva Barra de Souza (born March 30, 1992), known as Johnny Walker, is a Brazilian professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2013, Walker gained entrance into the UFC by competing on Dana White's Contender Series and also previously competed for Jungle Fight in his native Brazil.
-As of August 26, 2025, Walker is #12 in the UFC light heavyweight rankings.
+As of August 22, 2026, he is #14 in the Meta UFC light heavyweight rankings.

 Mixed martial arts career

 Early career

 Walker made his professional MMA debut in December 2013.
 Over the next four years, he fought in his native Brazil and earned a record of ten wins against three losses with all of his wins coming via stoppages.

 Walker ended up receiving an offer from a Scottish businessman to train there and moved to Scotland.
 However, after a month he received no pay and left.
 In early 2018, Walker made the move to England where he fought for various promotions and added 3 more wins to his record and earned a spot on Dana White's Contender Series in August 2018.
 Although from Brazil, Walker chose to represent England as he felt that is where he was able to reach his potential.